bitfieldaudio/OTTO/doc-src/index.md

 ```
 or with the provided `install.sh` script.

-It should be possible to get the TOP-1 running on Windows/Mac too, but for now you are on your own with that.
+It should be possible to get the OTTO running on Windows/Mac too, but for now you are on your own with that.
 If you do succeed in doing it, we'd apreciate a guide added to this README

 ## Manual Faust
 If you change the `.dsp` files, you will need faust to compile them.